Policies & Procedures

 - What does “LOSS of Credit” mean?

-- What if all of my absence are excused?
+- What if all of my absences are excused?
 Do I still lose credit?

 - Unfortunately, all absences (Excused, Unexcused) count toward loss of credit, so, yes, too many excused absences will cause you to lose credit in a class.